Skip site navigation (1)Skip section navigation (2)

 command mode.
 To bind something in insert mode:

-bind --mode insert \cc 'commandline -r ""'
+bind --mode insert ctrl-c 'commandline -r ""'

 Key sequences

-> fish_key_reader # pressing control-c
+> fish_key_reader # Press Alt + right-arrow

 Press a key:

-bind \cC 'do something'
+bind alt-right 'do something'

-prints the same sequence for two different keys, then that is because
+not support them.
+When fish_key_reader prints the same sequence for two

-your terminal sends the same sequence for them.
+different keys, then that is because your terminal sends the same se-

-key (or an escape sequence the key sends), fish waits for a certain
+pressing alt and that key (or an escape sequence the key sends), fish

-time after seeing an escape character.
-This is configurable via the
+waits for a certain time after seeing an escape character.
+This is con-

-fish_escape_delay_ms variable.
+figurable via the fish_escape_delay_ms variable.

-If you want to be able to press Escape and then a character and have it
+If you want to be able to press escape and then a character and have it

-count as Alt+that character, set it to a higher value, e.g.:
+count as alt+that character, set it to a higher value, e.g.:

 set -g fish_escape_delay_ms 100